-Monitoring and Reporting to the DEQ Requirements: The State and EPA require us to test our water on a regular basis to ensure its safety.
-We met all the monitoring and reporting requirements for 2018.
+Monitoring and Reporting to the Department of Environment, Great Lakes, and Energy (EGLE) Requirements: The State of Michigan and the U.S. EPA require us to test our water on a regular basis to ensure its safety.

 We will update this report annually and will keep you informed of any problems that may occur throughout the year, as they happen.
 Copies are available at the Breckenridge Village Office.
 This report will not be sent to you.